In Search of the Sacred

 The ancient traditions, spiritual truths, practices and religions of the world can aid us in bridging the gap between modern man’s current state and the undeniable thirst for meaning.

-For 6 years I have been traveling, studying and teaching what I know.
+For 6 years I have been travelling, studying and teaching what I know.
 Seeking knowledge from the ancient traditions of the world, to find the answers to quench our undeniable thirst for meaning – in search of the sacred

-Hussain Makke, is 27 years old, born and raised in the tough areas of Tottenham.
+Hussain Makke, is 30 years old, born and raised in the tough areas of Tottenham.
 His family roots are Lebanese decent.
 He graduated with a Journalism degree in 2012 before going onto study at the Islamic Seminary in Lebanon for 6 years.
 He has completed a Master’s degree in Religion in Global Politics at SOAS University of London.
-For three years Hussain has been invited by different Islamic centers, Summer Camps and Youth groups in various cities from; Australia, Canada, Denmark, UK and USA, to mentor the youth, and help guide them on a more productive and fulfilling life as individuals.
+For three years Hussain has been invited by different Islamic centres, Summer Camps and Youth groups in various cities from; Australia, Canada, Denmark, UK and USA, to mentor the youth, and help guide them on a more productive and fulfilling life as individuals.

 He has worked on as director, producer or cinematographer on over 50 documentaries.